-Following the announcement of Alberta Climate Leadership Plan, TransAlta has negotiated with the Government of Alberta, using a principles-based approach, to ensure the Corporation has the certainty and capacity needed to invest in clean power.
+Following the announcement of Alberta Climate Leadership Plan, we negotiated with the Government of Alberta, using a principles-based approach, to ensure that we have the certainty and capacity needed to invest in clean power.
 An important aspect of these negotiations was the Government of Alberta's commitment to treat coal-fired generators fairly and not unnecessarily strand capital.
 In November 2016, the Government of Alberta and TransAlta entered into a binding Off-Coal Agreement that provides compensation for the stranded value on the Keephills 3, Genesee 3 and Sheerness coal plants that had useful lives beyond 2030.

-Additionally, we reached an understanding with the Government of Alberta pursuant to the MOU to collaborate and cooperate in the development of a policy framework to facilitate the conversion of coal-fired generation to gas-fired generation, facilitate existing and new renewable electricity development through supportive and enabling policy, and ensure existing generation and new electricity generation are able to effectively participate in the recently announced capacity market to be developed for the Province of Alberta.
+Additionally, we reached an understanding with the Government of Alberta pursuant to the MOU to collaborate and cooperate in the development of a policy framework to facilitate the conversion of coal-fired generation to gas-fired generation, facilitate existing and new renewable electricity development through supportive and enabling policy, and ensure existing generation and new electricity generation are able to effectively participate in the capacity market to be developed for the Province of Alberta.
 Specifically, the parties undertook collaboration to, among other things:

-- move toward a Capacity Market, commencing 2021, compared to the current Energy-only market.
-Under a Capacity Market, generators are compensated for their available capacity; - develop a policy and facilitate the economic conversion of some coal-fired generation to natural gas-fired generation in Alberta, including securing regulatory cooperation from the Federal Government; and - develop a policy to address the value of carbon reductions in the generation of electricity from existing wind and hydro production.
+- transition from the current energy-only market to a capacity market design that will procure capacity from generators on a forward basis to ensure system resource adequacy; - develop a policy and facilitate the economic conversion of some coal-fired generation to natural gas-fired generation in Alberta, including securing regulatory cooperation from the Federal Government; and - develop a policy to address the value of carbon reductions in the generation of electricity from existing wind and hydro production.

 The MOU does not create any legally binding obligations between the Government of Alberta and the Corporation and does not impose any obligations on, or constrain the discretion and authority of the Government.
-The details of the capacity market design elements have yet to be completed.
-TransAlta will be advocating to ensure that the new market design will improve market reliability and provide greater revenue certainty for generators which will drive needed investment in Alberta.